v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctiontailcall3info-method.md

 ## <a name="parameters"></a>Parametri
  `functionId`
- [in] Il `FunctionID` della funzione che restituisce.
+ [in] The `FunctionID` of the function that is returning.

  `eltInfo`
  [in] Handle opaco che rappresenta le informazioni su un determinato stack frame.
-Il profiler deve fornire lo stesso `eltInfo` che è stato assegnato al profiler tramite la `FunctionTailcall3WithInfo` (funzione).
+The profiler should provide the same `eltInfo` that was given to the profiler by the `FunctionTailcall3WithInfo` function.

  `pFrameInfo`
  [out] Handle opaco che rappresenta le informazioni sui generics relative a un determinato stack frame.
 Questo handle è valido solo durante il callback `FunctionTailcall3WithInfo` in cui il profiler ha chiamato il metodo `GetFunctionTailcall3Info`.